openshift-labs/learn-katacoda/middleware/pipelines/01install-op.md

 ![Web Console Hub](../../assets/middleware/pipelines/web-console-hub.png)

-4. Read the brief description about the Operator on the _OpenShift Pipelines Operator_ page.
+4. Read the brief description of the Operator on the _OpenShift Pipelines Operator_ page.
 Click _Install_.

 5. Select _All namespaces on the cluster (default)_ for installation mode & _Automatic_ for the approval strategy.
 Click Subscribe!